headforwards-spd/aws-api/README.md

-# dynamo
+# Aws api utilities
-A wrapper around dynamoDB
+A few utility tools for use with lambda node functions and aws api